Transfer Tax Definition

 Transfer tax can be a fixed amount or percentage of the original cost of the asset, depending upon the terms and conditions set at the time of the original purchase or as per legal norms.
-Depending upon the market value of the asset, and the state where it belongs to, transfer tax can be calculated.
+Calculation of Transfer tax depends upon the market value of the asset and the State where it belongs.

-- This includes the legal costs and charges included in such transfer fixed by the legal departments, without any hidden or contingent charges.
+- It includes the legal costs and charges included in such transfer fixed by the legal departments, without any hidden or contingent charges.

 - In case of transfer of property after death, these taxes are referred to as estate taxes, which as per the IRS in the U.S., is applied after a base limit of $11.4 million (as of the year 2019).

-- In case of transfer, while the transferor is alive, these taxes are referred to as inheritance or gift taxes and are levied upon the acquiring individual.
+- In case of transfer, while the transferor is alive, these taxes are referred to as inheritance or gift taxes and levied upon acquiring individuals.
 Inheritance/Gift taxes are levied on asset value greater than $15,000 or cash in such amount to other individuals and are eligible as and when an asset is transferred.